ZZP12/CS7280_Network_Science/M4L11_Other_Network_Dynamic_Processes/M4L11_Other_Network_Dynamic_Processes.md

 ![M4L11_09](imgs/M4L11_09.png)

-A common approximation (referred to as “degree block assumption” – we have also seen it in Lesson-9) is to ignore any degree correlations in the network, and substitute A_i,j with its expected value according to the configuration model:
+A common approximation (referred to as “degree block assumption” – we have also seen it in Lesson-9) is to ignore any degree correlations in the network, and substitute $A_{i,j}$ with its expected value according to the configuration model:

 ![M4L11_10](imgs/M4L11_10.png)

-where k_ = 2m/N is the average node degree, and m is the number of edges.
+where $\bar{k} = 2m/N$ is the average node degree, and m is the number of edges.

 Under this approximation, the Kuramoto model can be written as: